Hemenhk/income-tax-calculator/README.md

 ## Project Overview

 Income Tax Calculator is a website that aims to provide the user with a simple way of determining how much taxes they owe the government annually.
 This only applies to Swedish users.
-The website offers four tax brackets which the user might fall into:
+The website offers four tax brackets which the user might fall into, which are based on data from 2016, found on [Wikipedia](https://sv.wikipedia.org/wiki/Skatt_i_Sverige):

 The first bracket is for those that earn less than 18800 SEK, which excludes them from paying income taxes.